 Air University's accrediting body (SACSCOC) requires at least 25% of the credit hours required for the degree to be earned through instruction offered by the institution awarding the degree.
-Therefore, to graduate, the student must have at least 16 semester hours of institutional credit earned and applied through formal instruction delivered at a CCAF off-campus instruction site (affiliated school).
+Therefore, to graduate in a 60 semester hour program, the student must have at least 15 semester hours of institutional credit earned and applied through formal instruction delivered at a CCAF off-campus instruction site (affiliated school).